gambit07/fxmaster/README.md

 ![Particle Effects Management](./media/screenshots/particle-effects-management.webp)

 In this app, you can configure individual _Particle Effects_.
-They are sorted into different groups ("Weather", "Animals", and "Other").
+They are sorted into different groups ("Weather", "Ambient", and "Animals").

 You can activate individual _Particle Effects_ by clicking the corresponding toggle button.